AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

   >
   >When the delivery is duplicated, the parameter is reset.

-* **[!UICONTROL Send using multiple waves]**: For more on this, refer to [Send using multiple waves](#sending-using-multiple-waves).
+* **[!UICONTROL Send using multiple waves]**: Use this option to send your messages in waves, rather than to your whole audience.
+Configure the number of batches and their proportion.
+[Learn more](#sending-using-multiple-waves).

-* **[!UICONTROL Test SMTP delivery]**: This option allows you to test sending a delivery via SMTP.
-The delivery is processed up to connection to the SMTP server but is not sent.
+* **[!UICONTROL Test SMTP delivery]**: Use this option to test sending via SMTP.
+The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

   >[!NOTE]
   >
-  >Using this option is not advised when installing using mid-sourcing as to not call mta.
-For more on configuring an SMTP server, refer [to this section](../../installation/using/configure-delivery-settings.md).
+  >* This option is not recommended in mid-sourcing.
+  >
+  >* Learn more about SMTP server configuration, in [this section](../../installation/using/configure-delivery-settings.md).

 * **[!UICONTROL Email BCC]**: This option lets you store emails on an external system through BCC by simply adding a BCC email address to your message target.
 For more on this, refer to [this section](sending-messages.md#archiving-emails).